sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

     - Cost of replacing the asset

 <i class="fa fa-check-square-o"></i> &nbsp;**Assess site and critical asset risks, as well as risks to tenant agencies' assets**
-- Examples of potential risks to a site and its critical assets are:
+- Examples of potential risks to a site and its critical assets include:
     - Site mission(s) (those of the agency, its organizations, and tenant agencies)
     - Site “symbolism” (public perception of the agency, its organizations, tenant agencies, or missions)
     - Total population (employees plus contractors)